meo-marketplace/WhatTheHack/xxx-MarketplaceSaaSOffers/Student/Challenge-06.md

 In this challenge we will us the REST APIs in the Emulator project to run through the workflow.

 **Configuration Track**
-This challenge is optional, but recommended, to get a sense of what is happening, the exchange between the Landing Page and the Emulator.
-The challenge looks and feels like a code track but is adding
+This challenge is optional but recommended, to get a sense of the workflow, the exchange between the Landing Page and the Emulator.
+The challenge looks and feels like a code track but is adding values on a VS Code page.

 **Code Track**
 Open the cloned Emulator project in VS Code.

 For this challenge you will need the **VS Code 'REST client' extension**.
 To check that it is installed select Extensions from the vertical toolbar on the left or Ctrl+Shift+X.
 You should see the REST Client listed in the **INSTALLED** Extensions.
-If the extension is not present, use search box at the top of the column to find and install it.
+If the extension is not present refer to **Challenge 0**.

 You will need the following in place to complete the challenge:
 - at least one active per user subcription in the Emulator